Court Record

 - Cal.
 Code Civ.
 Proc. § 1161 · Unlawful detainer notice requirements Applicable to the Three-Day Notice that served as the predicate document for the unlawful detainer complaint filed July 3, 2024.
 Notice content defects are examined in Section 3.

 - Cal.
 Code Civ.
-Proc. § 1161.2 · Limits on access to unlawful detainer records Governs public access restrictions to unlawful detainer court records in the first sixty days of filing.
-Relevant to the procedural posture under which documentation was placed before the Court.
+Proc. § 1161.2 · Limits on access to unlawful detainer records Governs public access restrictions to unlawful detainer court records.
+Subsection (a)(1)(A) governs the procedural channel for electronic-audio access to trial proceedings in the limited civil unlawful detainer context.
+Relevant to the procedural posture under which documentation was placed before the Court and to the channel for obtaining a verbatim trial record.

 - Cal.
 Code Civ.
 Proc. § 1179 · Relief from forfeiture Provides the trial court with equitable jurisdiction to relieve a tenant from forfeiture upon appropriate showing.
 Applicable to the procedural context in which the cashier’s check tender at Section 4 was acknowledged in the Minute Order.